How to Stay Motivated as an Actor

 How to stay motivated as an actor: Take Control of Your Finances

-One can easily lose motivation when you don’t have the money to pay for your head shots, classes, demo reels and even food.
+One can easily lose motivation when you don’t have the money to pay for your headshots, classes, demo reels and even food.
 If you don’t have the money, how else would your career progress?
 Think out of the box, Look for jobs that can help you earn enough to sustain your needs and be financially capable.
 Remember you are investing in yourself!

 How to stay motivated as an actor: Networking!

 Fans would love Dwyane ‘The Rock’ Johnson to be in a superhero film and he too has not been quiet about his desire to have a role in the DC cinematic universe.
 He used social media to his advantage and talks about taking a role of Black Adam in Shazam.
-Six months later he confirmed in Twitter that his dreams had come true as it is now official and he is cast to play that role.
+Six months later he confirmed on Twitter that his dreams had come true as it is now official and he is cast to play that role.

-These are well known examples, what I’m saying is; with email, social media you can really send out a message, show your showreel your skills, but do it in a professional manner, and apply for roles if you are 100% confident you are right for the role.
+These are well-known examples, what I’m saying is; with email, social media you can really send out a message, show your showreel your skills, but do it in a professional manner, and apply for roles if you are 100% confident you are right for the role.

 There are many things that drive our motivation low, but keep in mind that it’s not the end of the world.
 You are not a failure, so stop putting so much pressure on yourself and find things that can make you smile.
 You are still human so take time to be the best human being you can be.

 Staying motivated is a tough decision to make.
 But we can help.
-If you want to learn more on what you can do to stay active and motivated, visit www.reelscene.co.uk.
-We have many acting course and networking events for actors including our monthly workshops, simply visit http://reelscene.co.uk email email@example.com or call us on 0207 849 4525.
+If you want to learn more about what you can do to stay active and motivated, visit www.reelscene.co.uk.
+We have many acting course and networking events for actors including our monthly workshops, simply visit http://reelscene.co.uk email firstname.lastname@example.org or call us on 0207 849 4525.